William Millard (businessman)

-William "Bill" Millard (born 1932) is the founder of IMS Associates, makers of the IMSAI series of computers and the electronics retailer ComputerLand.
+William H. "Bill" Millard (born 1932) is the founder of IMS Associates, makers of the IMSAI series of computers and the electronics retailer ComputerLand.

-He is credited as the "father" of modern computer retailing.
 He has also been called one of the world's most elusive tax exiles.

 William H. Millard worked for IBM and, later, as the head of data processing for the city and county of San Francisco.
 In 1969, together with his wife, Millard started a software publisher company called Systems Dynamics, which went bankrupt in 1972.

 In 1973, Millard founded IMS Associates, which is most famous for IMSAI 8080 microcomputer first shipped in late 1975.
 By 1977, IMSAI's product line included printers, terminals, floppy diskettes and software.
 To finance rapidly growing operations, IMSAI pledged 20% of its stock as convertible note in exchange for $250,000 from investment firm Marriner & Co.

 In 1976, in partnership with John Martin-Musumeci, IMS launched a successful computer reseller franchise ComputerLand.
 In 1982, ComputerLand's sales reached over $400 million and by 1984 the venture reached over $1 billion in revenue.